 Flora, Fauna, And Meriwether

 The splendor begins 20 miles east of Portland, where Chanticleer Point marks the first dramatic vista of the Historic Columbia River Highway.
-From there, every turn of Route 30 offers something for hikers of all abilities and motivation levels.
+From there, every turn in Route 30 offers something for hikers of all motivation levels.
 Looking for a challenge?
 Try the steep ascent to Munra Point, where an exposed ridge overlooks Mt.
 Adams and the Bonneville Dam.
 Looking for something easy?
 The short trails to Elowah and Wahclella Falls provide stunning canyon views.
 Looking to get wet?
 Try the half-walk, half-swim over the log jam in the Oneonta Gorge.
 Looking to avoid a hike altogether?
 Stick with the drive-up views of Latourell and Multnomah Falls.

 And for the bargain price of $2, cross the aptly named Bridge of the Gods when you reach the town of Cascade Locks, where scenic Route 14 awaits in Washington to lead you back home.